Pine (video game): Plot

 Pine is set on the island of Albamare in a world in which the human species has never reached the top of the food chain.
 Instead, other animals took the chance to evolve and develop a language and culture of their own.
 Humans, being physically inferior to these other species, are confined to a small cliff where they live an isolated, self-sustaining life.

 But life on the cliff as the humans know it is in danger because of the continued straining of the natural elements around them.
 The situation is deemed unsustainable by some in the small tribe, among whom is Amam, brother of protagonist Hue.
 However, the leadership doesn't want to hear it - they've always managed on the cliff, and they always will, is their point of view.

 A fatal accident with one of the new-built treehouses convinces Hue, the game's protagonist, to go out into the world for the first time and try to find a solution elsewhere.
 He embarks on a journey to find a new home for humans to live, amidst the politics of the stirring ecology of Albamare.

 Together with a neutral species called the Tambas, Hue manages to get a foot in the door with any of the dynamic species the game offers.
 He discovers that humans have been among these other species on the mainland before, ages ago, and that something happened there that makes the other societies avert their eyes whenever they see a human to this day.

 Hue explores the Vaults, ancient structures built in cooperation with the humans of old, to find answers and possibly a place to live.

 Development

-Pine was partly funded in April 2017 via a Kickstarter crowdfunding campaign, with over 4000 backers, for an amount of €121,480.
+Pine, developed by Dutch developer Twirlbound, was partly funded in April 2017 via a Kickstarter crowdfunding campaign, with over 4000 backers, for an amount of €121,480.
 Its initial goal was €100,000.